cms21/fusion_compute/README.md

 ## Setup on Iris
 ### 1. Clone this repo
-Paste the enpoint ID into `fusion.env_template` and copy it to `fusion.env`.
+Clone this repo.
+Paste your Polaris compute enpoint ID into `fusion.env_template` and copy it to `fusion.env`.
 Also copy the transfer endpoints to the source and destination endpoints.
+The destination endpoint should be the eagle endpoint.

 ```
 cp fusion.env_template fusion.env
 ```
-### 1.1 Make an environment and install globus
+### 2. Make an environment and install globus

 Make a conda environment.
 ```